-Peckham Craft Weekend opened its doors for the first time in May this year after four hectic weeks of planning for the two Peckham-based textile artists, Rachael Pilston and Chloé Phelps.
-“We went to the Copeland Gallery hoping that they would give us the space for next year, but they were so keen for this to happen that we decided to do it now,” Rachael says about the small amount of planning time.
+Peckham Craft Weekend opened its doors for the first time in May this year after four hectic weeks of non-stop planning for the two Peckham-based founders, Rachael Pilston and Chloé Phelps.
+“We went to the Copeland Gallery hoping that they would give us the space for next year, but they were so keen for this to happen that we decided to do it now,” Rachael says about the tight planning schedule.

-The event aimed to put Peckham’s craft community on the map along with inviting everyone interested to come and learn about what is happening around the hand-making industry today.
+The event aimed at putting Peckham’s craft community on the map along with inviting everyone interested to come and learn about what is happening around the hand-making industry today.

 A weekend long celebration of the handmade was created starting with an exhibition showcasing the work of thirty different artists specialising in everything from pottery, textile, jewellery and print.
 This was followed by two days of various workshops and talks open for anyone interested.

 The hope for the two founders is that the event will continue annually.
 “We hope for it to become a yearly event where people are excited to show their new work and see what everyone else has been up to through the year,” says Chloé.